Health Benefits Of Ghee Or Clarified Butter: Try This Ayurvedic Superfood Today

 - Reduce the heat a little and allow the butter to cook without stirring.
 A foam will appear on the surface and disappear in a few minutes.
-Allow a send form to develop and the liquid to turn a golden color.
+Allow a second foam to develop and the liquid to turn a golden color.

-- Strain the liquid though a cheesecloth and leave the milk solids behind.
-And viola! you’ve got ghee.
+- Strain the liquid through a cheesecloth and leave the milk solids behind.
+And viola!
+You’ve got ghee.

-But you should know that ghee is traditionally prepared in ayurveda slightly differently.
-And if you want to stick with the traditional route, we’ve got the recipe for you:
+But you should know that ghee is traditionally prepared in a slightly different way.
+And if you want to stick to the traditional route of ayurveda, we’ve got a recipe for you:

 - Boil cow’s milk and cool it to room temperature.